-Traveling from city to city, hobos developed an emoji-like visual code to help keep each other safe, often marking buildings with chalk or coal.
+Traveling from city to city, hobos developed a visual code to help keep each other safe, often marking buildings with chalk or coal.
 Hobo symbols would indicate, for example, that it's safe to camp nearby, or that nice, generous people live inside.
 These hobo codes helped migrant workers deal with the often dangerous uncertainties they would face on the road.

 Hungry hobos were excited to see this sign... if they were willing to engage in a little religious small talk.
-This common symbol meant that a meal was on the way as long as the hobo sat through a sermon or similar religious proselytizing.
+This common symbol meant that a meal was on the way as long as the person sat through a sermon or similar religious proselytizing.

-A Triangle with Hands
+A Triangle With Hands

 The comical image of a triangle with its hands up in a "Don't shoot!" pose meant serious business in the hobo community.
-If this symbol was scrawled on a house it meant the homeowner was packing heat.
+If this symbol was scrawled on a house, it meant the homeowner was packing heat.

 A Horizontal Zigzag

-If a traveling worker spotted this odd scrawl on a house (or nearby utility pole) it was a safe bet that a barking dog was nearby.
+If a traveling worker spotted this odd scrawl on a house (or nearby utility pole), it was a safe bet that a barking dog was nearby.

-While the definition of both "safe" and "camping" surely varied from hobo to hobo, the NSA translates this code to mean, vaguely, "OK to camp here."
+While the definition of both "safe" and "camping" surely varied from person to person, the NSA translates this code to mean, vaguely, "OK to camp here."